Skip to Main Content

 2. In the 'Informed Consent' block, create a new single-answer multiple choice question.
 This will be your informed consent collection question.
 Copy and paste your informed consent statement, in its entirety, into the question text.
 Turn on Forced Response validation for this question.
 (Forced Response validation is necessary for this question so that you have a record of the respondents' affirmative consent.
 Failure to use Forced Response here will allow the respondent to complete the survey without explicitly giving their consent.)

 Then Branch If: If Question Do you consent to the research project?
-I disagree is Selected
+No, I do not consent is Selected

 1. From the Select Question dropdown box, select the informed consent question you created in step 2.